Does your organisation understand the value of its L&D function?

 You could earn twice as much in another business, great, but does this business provide the same opportunities to grow as you do?

-Everyone is different of course and I’m not suggesting that this is a one size fits all tactic as some people will always chase the money.
+I’m not suggesting this is a one size fits all tactic as some people will always chase the money.

 But for those who seek personal and professional development, we have the opportunity to influence their decision by showing what they could be missing out on.

-I truly believe if more businesses sat down with those who are on the fence about leaving and showed them the L&D opportunities available, they might think twice.
+I truly believe if more organisations sat down with those who are on the fence about leaving and showed them the L&D opportunities available, they might think twice.

 If you show these people how they could build a great career with the organisation then money may not be a factor anymore.